NicolasGB/jj.nvim/README.md

 - `<S-u>` - Undo the last operation
 - `<S-r>` - Redo the last undone operation

+### Abandon changes from the log buffer

+You can abandon changes directly from the log buffer:

+- `a` - Abandon the revision under the cursor

+### Fetch and push from the log buffer

+You can fetch and push directly from the log buffer:

+- `f` - Fetch from remote
+- `<S-p>` - Push all changes to remote
+- `p` - Push bookmark of revision under cursor to remote

 ### Open a changed file

 Just press enter to open the a file from the `status` output in your current window.